ShoYamanishi/Voxcell/README.md

 # Voxcell
-A XCFramework for iOS and macOS to generate voxel, convex hull, etc. from MDLMesh
+A Framework for iOS and macOS to generate voxel, convex hull, etc. from MDLMesh

 <a href="figs/moo_org.PNG" ><img src="figs/moo_org.PNG" width="100"></a>
 <a href="figs/moo_voxel_01.PNG" ><img src="figs/moo_voxel_01.PNG" width="100"></a>